i-adopt/users_stories/README.md

 ### Submission and Editing

-Be sure to submit your user story using the "Commit changes" button at the very bottom of the page.
+Be sure to submit your user story using the <kbd>Submit new issue</kbd> button at the very bottom of the page.

-You can go back and edit your story at any time by visiting it (while logged in to GitHub) and clicking on the pencil icon (upper right).
+You can go back and edit your story at any time by visiting it (while logged in to GitHub), clicking on the <kbd>...</kbd> icon at the upper right of your story and selecting <kbd>Edit</kbd> from the context menu.
+After you are finished, make sure to hit the <kbd>Update comment</kbd> button to save your changes.

 If you save an incomplete story, put (Incomplete) in the title so readers know you are still working on it.